adnanaahmad/yoda-BE/README.md

 The api-v1.http file allows you to test the endpoints interactively.
 It requires the Rest Client (humao.rest-client) extension.

-## Notes
-This is designed to run many micro-services but for simplicity it is currently being run as one service.

-The other services have been written for dual-mode: As libraries and as stand-alone service mode.
-They can be switched very easily but they require a running Redis cluster.
-With the Redis cluster each service can have as many instances as needed without needing any coordination; that is handled automatically.

 ## Dynamic Code
 We're able to also upload and execute code on the fly without any recompilation.